 Please contact the Head of Year, or in the case of poor behaviour during lesson time the Head of Department for the subject.
 A list of Heads of Year and Heads of department can be found on the staff page, with email addresses on the contact us page.

-What is the frequency of merits and demerits?
+What is the frequency of House points and negative points?

-All staff aim to give at least four positive merits for every negative demerit.
+All staff aim to give at least four positive House points for every negative point.